leekaize/supOS-CE/README.md

    - Visit `http://<YOUR-DOMAIN>:<YOUR-PORT>` in your browser (based on ENTRANCE_DOMAIN and ENTRANCE_PORT in `.env`).

 5. **License**:
-   - This project is distributed under [LICENSE_NAME].
+   - This project is distributed under [LICENSE].
 See LICENSE for details.

 6. **Contact**:
    - If you have questions, open an issue or email us.